ganesh077/GCP-JavaApp/README.md

    - Add a Jenkinsfile to the Git repository to define the pipeline stages.

 3. **Define Pipeline Stages:**
-   - **Stage 1:** Checkout source code from Git.
+   - **Stage 1:** Clone source code from Git.
-   - **Stage 2:** Build Java application using Maven.
+   - **Stage 2:** Build a Java application using Maven (or a docker image with Maven base).
    - **Stage 3:** Run unit tests using JUnit and Mockito.
    - **Stage 4:** Run SonarQube analysis to check code quality.
    - **Stage 5:** Package application into a JAR file.
-   - **Stage 6:** Deploy application to a test environment using Helm.
+   - **Stage 6:** Dockerize the application and push it to the docker hub.
+Update the manifest files.
-   - **Stage 7:** Run user acceptance tests on the deployed application.
-   - **Stage 8:** Promote application to production environment using Argo CD.
+   - **Stage 7:** Promote application to production environment using Argo CD.

 4. **Configure Jenkins Pipeline Stages:**
    - Detailed configuration steps outlined for each stage.

 5. **Set up Argo CD:**
-   - Install Argo CD on Kubernetes cluster.
+   - Install Argo CD on the Kubernetes cluster.
-   - Set up Git repository for Argo CD to track changes in Helm charts and Kubernetes manifests.
+   - Set up Git repository for Argo CD to track changes in Kubernetes manifests.
-   - Create Helm chart for Java application including Kubernetes manifests and Helm values.
-   - Add Helm chart to Git repository tracked by Argo CD.
+   - Deploy to Kubernetes cluster when changes are detected.

 6. **Configure Jenkins Pipeline to Integrate with Argo CD:**
    - Add Argo CD API token to Jenkins credentials.